 |More Details||More Details||More Details||More Details|

 The following outlines the minimum hardware requirements for pfSense 2.x.
-Note the minimum requirements are not suitable for all environments, see the Hardware Sizing Guidlines for more information.
+Note the minimum requirements are not suitable for all environments.
 You may be able to get by with less than the minimum, but with less memory you may start swapping to disk, which will dramatically slow down your system.

 |Requirements Specific to Individual Platforms:|